ggpwnkthx/coach-installer/README.md

 * Properly remove local OSDs from the cluster
 * Add, remove, and update pools
 * Add, remove, resize, map and mount, unmount and unmap RBDs
-* Add, remove, and mount ceph filesystem
+* Add, remove, and mount ceph filesystem (persistant)
 * Benchmark the ceph cluster

 There is also a feature to connect to remote machines.
 It will self replicate on the remote machine and run itself.
 Technically, it can use itself as it's own proxy!